 This course focuses on identifying and implementing the key systems specifically needed for managing litigation effectively and efficiently in small firms and solo practices.
 Small firms are often perceived as unable to compete with the resources of larger opponents, but many small litigation firms - when equipped with excellent litigation tools and business processes - prove that small, nimble litigation firms can bring outstanding representation to litigation clients.
 During the course, attorneys will explore and prioritize which systems to implement first for their specific firms.

 Financial Aid, Scholarships and Awards

-Information pertaining to financial aid, scholarships and awards is located on the Law School website at https://www.baylor.edu/law/index.php?id=930153 (https://www.baylor.edu/law/?id=930153)
+Information pertaining to financial aid, scholarships and awards is located at Finance Baylor Law (https://law.baylor.edu/admissions/finance/).

 Rules on Academic Probation and Dismissal